Effective February 21, 2020. Document History

 Balsamiq Cloud and myBalsamiq give you a way to access your personal information and correct it, via User Settings or a billing page.

-If you have any questions or concerns about how your Personal Data is processed, or if you want a copy of your data, or want to rectify it or delete it, don't hesitate to email us at email@example.com.
+If you have any questions or concerns or would like to invoke your rights regarding your Personal Data, such as requesting a copy of your data or rectifying or deleting data, don't hesitate to email us at firstname.lastname@example.org.

 To protect your privacy and security, we will take reasonable steps to verify your identity before granting access or making corrections.
 We use this procedure to better safeguard your information.
 You can correct factual errors in your personally identifiable information by sending us a request that credibly shows error.